appsmithorg/appsmith/app/client/packages/icons/README.md

 We automatically import icons from Figma, optimise and prepare some of them for further use in the main app.

+> **_NOTE:_** All files in folders are created automatically.
+Do not change them manually, after running generation scripts, the changes will be lost.
+To make changes, see the files in the `utils` folder.

 ## How to use?

 To update the icons, you only need to run the **generate-icons** script — `yarn run build`.